 During the 2018 legislative session, the Missouri General Assembly passed revisions to the state labor law in the form of HB 1413.
-On August 28th the new law will take effect.
+On August 28th the new law took effect.
 Some of the bill’s changes are summarized below.

 You can also find helpful FAQ here.

 Public employers must receive the written or electronic consent of each of their employees before deducting union dues or fees from their paycheck.

 Annual informed consent of each public employee (union member or non-member) is required before a labor organization may use any such fees for political/campaign purposes.

 The bill contains a carve-out for public sector unions representing police, fire, public safety and corrections workers.
 Such unions are allowed to deduct fees and support various political efforts without the annual informed consent of those they represent.
 They are also exempt from various reporting requirements imposed on other public sector unions.